George Mayer-Marton: Biography

 Mayer-Marton was born György, or Georg in German, later changed to George on British naturalization, in Győr, Kingdom of Hungary in 1897, and grew up during the final years of Austro-Hungary.
 He served in the Austro-Hungarian Army during the First World War.
 From 1919 to 1924 he studied art at the Academy of Fine Arts Vienna and Academy of Fine Arts, Munich, and also visited Ravenna in Italy.
 He settled in Vienna, and in 1927 became Secretary, later Vice-President, of the leading progressive society of Viennese artists, the Hagenbund.
 In 1928 he provided illustrations in the Chinese style for Der Kreidekreis ("The Chalk Circle") by Klabund and submitted paintings to the art competitions at the 1928 Summer Olympics, but did not win a medal.
 He was twice awarded the Ehrenpreis der Stadt Wien (1928 and 1936).

 In 1938 following the Anschluss of Austria and the enactment of Hitler’s Nuremberg laws, Mayer-Marton and his wife, the pianist Grete Fried, fled to England.
 In 1940, during the London Blitz, his studio home in St John's Wood was burnt by an incendiary bomb.
 The majority of his life's work and personal possessions was destroyed.
 He was not in a position to paint in oil again until 1948.
-Mayer-Marton's parents had remained in Gyor and were eventually deported and killed.
+Mayer-Marton's parents had remained in Gyor and were eventually deported and murdered.
 When, in 1945, Mayer-Marton learned of their deaths he painted the work Women with Boulders, showing two figures in a bleak rock-strewn landscape.

 Once in the UK Mayer-Marton worked for the predecessor of the Arts Council.
 In 1952, he took up the post of Senior Lecturer in the department of painting at the Liverpool College of Art and introduced the new subject of mural art.